aliyajo/CS5700-Network/Project 4/README.md

 ## How to run:
 - This program can be ran through the command line input:
-    > Command Line Syntax for sending program:

         ./4700send <recv_host> <recv_port>

             recv_host: The domain name, or IP address of the remote host -- Required --
             recv_port: The UDP port of the remote host -- Required --

-    The data from the sender is sent to the receiver using the STDIN.
+- The data from the sender is sent to the receiver using the STDIN.
 Transmit this data via the UDP socket.

-    > Command line syntax for receiving program:
         ./4700recv

-    The reciever program prints out the data using the STDOUT.
+- The reciever program prints out the data using the STDOUT.
 The data that it prints is identical to the data that is supplied from the sender via STDIN.

 ## Design and Implementation:
 - This program was implemented following the implementation strategy of building the code with each level.
 It was coded to pass a level (there was 8)